Mifflin Wistar Gibbs

-Mifflin Wistar Gibbs (April 17, 1823 – July 11, 1915), was an American-born Canadian politician, businessman, newspaper publisher, and advocate for Black rights.
-He moved to California as a young man during the Gold Rush and was an early Black pioneer in San Francisco.
-Gibbs published the first Black newspaper in California, and was an active leader in the early California State Convention of Colored Citizens.
+Mifflin Wistar Gibbs (April 17, 1823 – July 11, 1915) was an American-born Canadian politician, businessman, newspaper publisher, and advocate for black rights.
+He moved to California as a young man, during the Gold Rush, and was an early black pioneer in San Francisco.
+Gibbs published the first black newspaper in California and was an active leader in the early California State Convention of Colored Citizens.

-Angered by discriminatory laws passed in California in 1858, he led a migration of African Americans to emigrate that year to Victoria, British Columbia, Canada during the Fraser Canyon Gold Rush, where he worked for ten years.
-Gibbs became the first Black person elected to public office in British Columbia on November 16, 1866, upon winning a seat on the Victoria City Council.
+Angered by discriminatory laws passed in California in 1858, he led a migration of African Americans that year to Victoria, British Columbia, Canada during the Fraser Canyon Gold Rush, and he worked in Victoria for ten years.
+Gibbs became the first black person elected to public office in British Columbia on November 16, 1866, upon winning a seat on the Victoria City Council.

-After the American Civil War, Gibbs and many of the other Black settlers returned to the United States.
-In the late 1860s, he settled in the capital city of Little Rock, Arkansas, and became an attorney.
+After the American Civil War, Gibbs and many of the other black settlers returned to the United States.
+In the late 1860s, he settled in Arkansas's capital city of Little Rock, and he became an attorney.
 He was active in Reconstruction politics.
-Gibbs was the first Black judge elected in the United States in 1873.
-In 1897, in the William McKinley administration, he was appointed as American consul to Madagascar.
+In 1873, Gibbs became the first black judge elected in the United States.
+In 1897, during the William McKinley administration, he was appointed as American consul to Madagascar.

 Early life

-Mifflin Wistar Gibbs was born on April 17, 1823 in Philadelphia, Pennsylvania.
+Mifflin Wistar Gibbs was born on April 17, 1823, in Philadelphia, Pennsylvania.
 Gibbs was the second of four siblings, the eldest being his brother Jonathan Clarkson Gibbs.
 Their father was a Methodist minister.

 As a young adult, Gibbs became active in the abolitionist movement and worked for Frederick Douglass.
 He was also involved in the Philomathean Society of Philadelphia, a literary organization which included Douglass, Charles Burleigh Purvis, William Whipper, and Izaiah Weir.
 Philadelphia had long had a flourishing free black community, as people had found work there even before the revolution and slavery was abolished after the American Revolutionary War.